"It's a cushy life, and you'll get alien real estate for free"

 - Higher-Tech Species: The Maug provide an interesting example of this.
 Utterly dependent on their cybernetics, they also get significant research bonuses — they can even skip over technologies and research those further down on the Tech Tree.
 However, they're a relatively weak race recovering from the depredations of the Cyth.

-- Humans Are Diplomats: The humans are described as shrewd traders and skilled diplomats, with bonuses for making peace-treaties and establishing trade routes.
-They are also the least likely faction to make black-market deals with the Skirineen (for good reasons).
+- Humans Are Diplomats: The humans are described as shrewd traders and skilled diplomats, with bonuses for making peace treaties and establishing trade routes.
+They are also the least likely faction to make black market deals with the Skirineen (for good reasons).
 That said, if you piss them off too much...

 - Humans Are Warriors: The Skirineen blew up Earth's moon, thinking that the humans (who hadn't fought a real war in a long time) would be easy pickings.
 Instead, the humans went berserk and stormed the Skirineen Empire.
 In the game, human units have the Berserk ability, which gives them massive combat advantages, though it destroys the unit at the end of the battle.
 It also gives them a pre-ass kicking Battle Cry.

 - I Shall Taunt You: You can send race-tailored messages to others, including insults.
 It's possible to goad them into attack you if you insult them enough.